System Status: See welltech topic 382, responses 1584 and up for important info about www.well.com changes.

 The menu system provides a file upload option.
 From the File menu choose 14 Upload a file.
 When prompted, enter the filename of the file that you want to upload.

 Most users will prefer to use FTP to transfer files.
 However some SSH clients will support this menu option, which sends zmodem and similar transfers.Changing file management settings

 Your file management settings allow you to set security permissions on your files and directories, and to choose the editor you want to use for editing files.

 You can set your files to be "public" or "private."
-Anyone on The WELL can read a public file, and files must be public to function as Web pages in your WEB directory.
-Only you can read a private file.
-You probably want most of your files to be private.
+Anyone logged into The WELL via an SSH session can read a public file, and files must be public in order to function as Web pages in your WEB directory.
+Only you can read your private files.
+By default, most of your files are private.
 You may want to designate a certain file as public when you think it will be of general interest.
-You can then publish the path to the file so that other people can read or download the file.
+You can then post the path to the file so that other people can read or download the file when logged in.

 To change the security permissions on a file:

 FILE PERMISSIONS MENU --------------------------------------------------------------------- WELL File Permissions Menu --------------------------------------------------------------------- - Change Default: Make all new files you create: PUBLIC: Any WELL member can read them..............Type: a PRIVATE: Other WELL members cannot read them........Type: b - Make ALL Currently Existing Files PRIVATE...............Type: c (Does not include Picospan setup files.) - Make ALL Currently Existing Files PUBLIC................Type: d (Does not include mbox file or Mail directory.) - List Files & Their Permissions..........................Type: e - Change Permissions on Specific Files....................Type: f --------------------------------------------------------------------- Enter Choice (or 'q' to quit):

 Use the menu to view and change any permissions you wish to change.
 To see the current permission status of your files, enter e.To change to another file editor